-This year, we’re serving up our own version of the Halloween trick-or-treating tradition, education-style — instead of candy bars and popcorn balls, we’re handing out school-centered advice and affirmations from your student peers!
+This month, we’re serving up school-centered advice and affirmations from your student peers!

-treat tips help make school feel a little less spooky.
-Maybe it sounds (candy) corny, but we know you can achieve your ghouls — oops, we mean goals — and so do your peers.
+We hope these help make school feel a little less intimidating.
+Maybe it sounds corny, but we know you can achieve your goals — and so do your peers.

 Like this post?
 Follow us on Facebook and Instagram for more inspiring stories and helpful tips.
-If you’re interested in sharing your own story, you can tell us about your education journey right here.
+If you’re interested in sharing your own story, fill out this form to tell us about your education journey.